Skip to Main Content

 Interprofessional Education

-AMS in conjunction with its partner institutions (The University of Rhode Island, Rhode Island College and Salve Regina University) provide a robust interprofessional education experience for all students.
-Second-year medical students participate in two interprofessional workshops with nursing, pharmacy, physical therapy and social work students.
-These workshops focus on important topics in medicine, such as substance use, with an additional emphasis on delivering skills such as leadership and teamwork in the health professions.
+The Warren Alpert Medical School in conjunction with its partner institutions (The University of Rhode Island, Rhode Island College, and Salve Regina University), provides a robust interprofessional education experience for all students.
+First and second-year medical students participate in two interprofessional workshops with nursing, pharmacy, physical therapy, and social work students.
+These workshops focus on important topics in medicine, such as access to care and the social determinants of health, with an additional emphasis on learning interprofessional skills such as communication and teamwork in the health professions.

 In addition, students work interprofessionally in clinic sites, such as at the Rhode Island Free Clinic, where medical students across all four years, work side by side with nursing and pharmacy students, in providing care to patients.
-In addition, other electives, such as the Rhode Island Medical Navigator Partnership, allow students to learn in the classroom together about important areas of medicine, such as homelessness and then help navigate a patient through the health care system together.
-AMS is committed to continuing to develop additional opportunities, such as these, to enrich our students' interprofessional education.
+Furthermore, other electives, such as the Rhode Island Medical Navigation Partnership, allow students to learn in the classroom together about important areas of medicine, such as housing insecurity, and then help a patient navigate through the health care system together.
+The Medical School is committed to continuing to develop additional opportunities, such as these, to enrich our students' interprofessional education.

 Ultrasound